All students should refer to the Minerva web site to register, access and maintain important information, and complete administrative requirements.

 - All students must use Minerva to check their course registration before the end of the course change period for each term and ensure that they are correctly registered in all courses they wish to complete.

 - Students who notice registration errors after deadlines have passed may request that the error be corrected.
 The procedure for requesting a correction is outlined below.

 - Normally only one request for correction is permitted per student during his/her academic career.
-Any exceptional additional requests for corrections are referred to the Executive Director, Student Affairs for decision.
+Any exceptional additional requests for corrections are referred to the ISA Officer.

 - To request the correction of a registration error an appeal letter must be written by the student.
 In addition a form must be completed by the student and the course instructor(s), and there is a $50.00 charge for each change that is made to a student record.

 - A request to correct a registration error may be refused.

 - Requests must be made within one month of term end; requests made after this period may be refused despite a valid explanation and proper approval(s) from professor(s).